now is modern browser

 • Use perimeter gaps: Separate perimeters allow room for contraction.

-• Increase number of perimeters: More perimeters reduces shrinkage.
+• Increase the number of perimeters: More perimeters reduces shrinkage.

 • Optimize print orientation: Minimize surface area exposed to cooling to reduce shrinkage.